-How to Use AdWords Search Partners Data to Improve Your Campaigns
+How to Use Google Ads Search Partners Data to Improve Your Campaigns

-When you set up a new search network campaign in Google AdWords, you can choose whether or not to include search partners.
-In my experience of managing AdWords campaigns, many of my clients have included search partners without knowing what they are, and without understanding the impact that they can have on their return on investment.
+When you set up a new search network campaign in Google Ads (formerly known as AdWords), you can choose whether or not to include search partners.
+In my experience of managing Google Ads campaigns, many of my clients have included search partners without knowing what they are, and without understanding the impact that they can have on their return on investment.

 What Are Google Search Partners?